Overview

 Save selected nodes as reusable templates.
 Quickly insert common logic patterns into any graph.

-Refactor complex graphs by extracting selected nodes into new Blueprint Subsystems (Shift+B).
+Refactor complex graphs by extracting selected nodes into new Blueprint Subsystems (Shift+Alt+B).
 Creates GameInstance, World, or LocalPlayer managers automatically.

-Export Blueprint logic to human-readable text (Shift+E) for debugging, documentation, and AI-assisted analysis.
+Export Blueprint logic to human-readable text (Shift+Alt+E) for debugging, documentation, and AI-assisted analysis.
 Tree structure with inline pure chains.

-Blender-style radial menu (Alt+S) for the Level Editor viewport.
+Blender-style radial menu (Shift+Alt+X) for the Level Editor viewport.
 Quick pivot snapping, cursor-based vertex selection, and material-based selection scope.

 Transforms generic grey Gameplay Tags into Color-Coded Chips in both the Details Panel and Graph Nodes.
 Configured via DataAsset for team sync.

-BlueLine v0.4 - Blueprint Subsystems & Text Export
+BlueLine v1.1.1 - Blueprint Subsystems & Text Export

 New BlueLineCore module enables creating GameInstance/World/LocalPlayer Subsystems directly in Blueprints.
-Plus Export to Text (Shift+E) for debugging and AI-assisted workflow.
+Plus Export to Text (Shift+Alt+E) for debugging and AI-assisted workflow.

 Latest Updates

 BlueLine now unifies Blueprint graph editing and Level Editor viewport workflows.
-The former "Shift+S" plugin has been fully integrated as the BlueLineLevel module, sharing the same theme system and configuration.
+The former standalone viewport plugin has been fully integrated as the BlueLineLevel module, sharing the same theme system and configuration.

 Using BlueLine